dnarayanan/powderday/docs/tests.rst

   cd <path_to_powderday>
   python tests/SKIRT/skirt_sed_plot.py

-and it should produce an image like
+and it should produce an image like the top left one in:

 .. image :: images/powderday_skirt_comparison.png
     :align: center

+Note, there are analagous tests for the arepo and gasoline/changa front ends that ship with `powderday
+<https://github.com/dnarayanan/powderday.git>`_ as well that will produce the other panels in the aforementioned code comparison figure.

 Persistent Differences in the Models
 --------------